zled/sql-docs.it-it/docs/t-sql/functions/charindex-transact-sql.md

 ## <a name="examples-includesssdwfullincludessssdwfull-mdmd-and-includesspdwincludessspdw-mdmd"></a>Esempi: [!INCLUDE[ssSDWfull](../../includes/sssdwfull-md.md)] e [!INCLUDE[ssPDW](../../includes/sspdw-md.md)]

 ### <a name="f-searching-from-the-start-of-a-string-expression"></a>F. Ricerca dall'inizio di un'espressione stringa
-Nell'esempio seguente viene restituita la prima posizione della stringa `is` in `This is a string`, a partire dalla posizione 1 (il primo carattere) nella stringa.
+Nell'esempio seguente viene restituita la prima posizione della stringa `is` nella stringa `This is a string`, a partire dalla posizione 1 (il primo carattere) di `This is a string`.

 ```sql
 SELECT CHARINDEX('is', 'This is a string');